Jeroen Sluijter: Playing career

-In the 2004 Hoofdklasse season, Sluijter tied for 6th with 9 doubles.
-He was 0 for 3 in the 2004 Haarlem Baseball Week and did not play in the gold medal game, which the Orange won against Cuba.
+In the 2004 Hoofdklasse season, Sluijter was the captain of Neptunus and tied for sixth with 9 doubles.
+He was 0-for-3 in the 2004 Haarlem Baseball Week and did not play in the gold medal game, a Dutch win over Cuba.
 It was his last time on the national team for four years.
-In 2005, Sluijter tied for 8th in the Hoofdklasse with 26 runs, albeit only tied for 5th on Neptunus.
+In 2005, Sluijter tied for eighth in the league with 26 runs, albeit only tied for fifth on Neptunus.
 He hit only .213/.323/.272 that year and fielded .940 at the hot corner.
 The next year, he had his best season yet, batting .324/.380/.394.
-He tied Sidney de Jong and Reily Legito for 7th in the loop with 10 doubles and was 12th in average.
+He tied Sidney de Jong and Reily Legito for seventh in the league with 10 doubles and was 12th in batting average.
 His .947 fielding percentage led the Hoofdklasse third baseman.
 2007 was a down year as he hit .220/.348/.295 and fielded .899 at third.

-In the 2008 European Cup in Regensburg, Sluijter hit .444/.500/.833 with 7 runs and 7 RBI in 5 games.
-Against the Templiers de Sénart, he was 3 for 3 with 2 homers and a walk to lead the Neptunus charge.
-He was 8th in the Cup in average, tied Legito and Giuseppe Mazzanti for second in RBI (one behind Gene Kingsale) and tied four others (including Luis Ugueto and Pavel Budský) for the home run lead (2).
-He tied for 4th in runs, two behind leader Simon Kudernatsch.
-He went 1 for 2 with a walk and a run in the 2008 Haarlem Baseball Week, his first appearance with the national team in four years.
-Thanks in part to an injury to Hainley Statia, Sluijter remained with the Orange for the 2008 Summer Olympics in Beijing.
+In the 2008 European Cup in Regensburg, Germany, Sluijter hit .444/.500/.833 with 7 runs and 7 RBI in 5 games.
+Against the Templiers de Sénart, he was 3-for-3 with 2 homers and a walk to lead Neptunus.
+He was eighth in the Cup in batting average, tied Legito and Giuseppe Mazzanti for second in RBI (one behind Gene Kingsale) and tied four others (including Luis Ugueto and Pavel Budský) for the home run lead (2).
+He tied for fourth in runs, two behind leader Simon Kudernatsch.
+Sluijter went 1-for-2 with a walk and a run in the 2008 Haarlem Baseball Week, his first appearance with the national team in four years.
+Thanks in part to an injury to Hainley Statia, Sluijter remained with the Dutch team for the 2008 Summer Olympics in Beijing.
+He batted 1-for-7 with a sacrifice hit in the Olympics.
+He batted 3-for-9 in the 2010 European championship, as the Dutch finished second.

+Sluijter retired from playing after the 2010 season.

+In June 2024, Neptunus retired Sluijter's uniform number 5.

+Coaching career

+After ending his playing career, Sluijter coached youth baseball in Rotterdam.
+He was the manager of the Rotterdam team that played in the 2011 Little League World Series.
+He was named a coach for Neptunus in August 2012.

+Personal life

+Sluijter and his wife have three children.
+Their oldest son has also played for Neptunus and Oosterhout.